ODM2/ODM2/doc/ODM2Docs/ext_results_profile.md

 ODM2 Extensions: Results - Depth Profile Coverage Result Type
 ===========================================================

 An **Depth Profile Coverage** Result consists of a series of ResultValues for a single Variable, at a single location, measured using a single Method, with specific Units, having a specific ProcessingLevel, but measured over multiple depths.
 In many cases, a **Depth Profile** will Result from deployment of one or more sensors, but it may also result from a series of Specimens taken at multiple depths and later analyzed in a laboratory.
-The following are the details of the measurement framework for a Time Series Coverage Result.
+The following are the details of the measurement framework for a Depth Profile Coverage Result.

 **Table 1**.
 Depth Profile Coverage Result measurement framework.